Skip to content

 NAME Resolve-DnsName SYNTAX Resolve-DnsName [-Name] <string> [[-Type] {UNKNOWN | A_AAAA | A | NS | MD | MF | CNAME | SOA | MB | MG | MR | NULL | WKS | PTR | HINFO | MINFO | MX | TXT | RP | AFSDB | X25 | ISDN | RT | AAAA | SRV | DNAME | OPT | DS | RRSIG | NSEC | DNSKEY | DHCID | NSEC3 | NSEC3PARAM | ANY | ALL | WINS}] [-Server <string[]>] [-DnsOnly] [-CacheOnly] [-DnssecOk] [-DnssecCd] [-NoHostsFile] [-LlmnrNetbiosOnly] [-LlmnrFallback] [-LlmnrOnly] [-NetbiosFallback] [-NoIdn] [-NoRecursion] [-QuickTimeout] [-TcpOnly] [<CommonParameters>] ALIASES None REMARKS Get-Help cannot find the Help files for this cmdlet on this computer.
 It is displaying only partial help. -- To download and install Help files for the module that includes this cmdlet, use Update-Help.

 One of the things I really like about PowerShell is that many of the commands are very descriptive, as is the case with Resolve-DnsName.
-Descriptive commands come in handy for those of us who will literally forget a person’s name about .3 seconds after hearing it (guilty).
+Descriptive commands come in handy for those of us who literally forget a person’s name about .3 seconds after hearing it (guilty).

 As you can see from the listed syntax, Resolve-DnsName comes with a lot of options.
 Once you take into consideration the fact that you can “pipe” or pass the results of Resolve-DnsName into other PowerShell cmdlets, the possibilities of what you can do are endless.